Solanum dulcamara: Overview

 It occurs in a very wide range of habitats, from woodlands to scrubland, hedges and marshes.

-Solanum dulcamara is a very woody herbaceous perennial vine, which scrambles over other plants, capable of reaching a height of 4 m where suitable support is available, but more often 1–2 m high.
+Solanum dulcamara is a semi-woody herbaceous perennial vine, which scrambles over other plants, capable of reaching a height of 4 m where suitable support is available, but more often 1–2 m high.
 The leaves are 4–12 cm long, roughly arrowhead-shaped, and often lobed at the base.
 The flowers are in loose clusters of 3–20, 1–1.5 cm across, star-shaped, with five purple petals and yellow stamens and style pointing forward.
 The fruit is an ovoid red berry about 1 cm long, soft and juicy, with the aspect and odour of a tiny tomato, and edible for some birds, which disperse the seeds widely.
-However, the berry is poisonous to humans and livestock, and the berry's attractive and familiar look make it dangerous for children.
+However, the berry is poisonous to humans and livestock, and the berry's attractive and familiar look makes it dangerous for children.

+Its fruit persists for an average of 19.5 days, and bears an average of 17.9 seeds per fruit.
+Fruits average 84.1% water.

 It is native to northern Africa, Europe, and Asia, but has spread throughout the world.
 The plant is relatively important in the diet of some species of birds such as European thrushes, which feed on its fruits, being immune to its poisons, and scatter the seeds abroad.
 It grows in all types of terrain with a preference for wetlands and the understory of riparian forests.
 Along with other climbers, it creates a dark and impenetrable shelter for varied animals.
 The plant grows well in dark areas in places where it can receive the light of morning or afternoon.
-An area receiving bright light for many hours reduces their development.
+An area receiving bright light for many hours reduces its development.
 It grows more easily in rich wet soils with plenty of nitrogen.
 When grown for medicinal purposes, it is best grown in a dry, exposed environment.

 It is a nonnative species in the United States.

 History

 Solanum dulcamara has been valued by herbalists since ancient Greek times.
 In the Middle Ages the plant was thought to be effective against witchcraft, and was sometimes hung around the neck of cattle to protect them from the "evil eye".
+It has been suggested that the plant was used both medicinally and to induce altered states of mind in Anglo-Saxon England.
+The monk and scholar Aldhelm of Malmesbury (c.
+639-709) included a riddle about this plant in his Epistola ad Acircium, describing its effects as inflicting a "touch of insanity" upon the user, leaving them "mad with dizziness."
+An eleventh-century herbarium also records the name "madness-berry" for this plant (wedeberge).

 John Gerard's Herball (1597) states that "the juice is good for those that have fallen from high places, and have been thereby bruised or beaten, for it is thought to dissolve blood congealed or cluttered anywhere in the intrals and to heale the hurt places."